Counter-Terrorism Act 2008: Terrorism Connection

+Section 69 of the Sentencing Act 2020 updated the "terrorism connection" criteria and the following year the Counter-Terrorism and Sentencing Act 2021 expanded the sentencing regime by requiring courts to consider terrorist connection findings for a wider range of non-terrorism offences punishable by more than two years' imprisonment, unless expressly excluded.

+Public scrutiny of Section 69 increased during 2026 following its application in sentencing three of the defendants in the Filton protest case, who had been convicted of one count of criminal damage.

+Scrutiny further increased in July 2026 when the judge in a case involving five defendants accused of breaking windows and throwing red paint over a branch of Barclays Bank in Lancashire announced that he too would be considering a "terrorism connection" in sentencing.
+Human rights lawyers denounced the step as "unfair" given that none of the defendants had been prosecuted on the basis of their being a "terrorism connection", and the announcement was only made by the judge after a guilty verdict had been returned.

 Abandoned provisions

 42 day terrorist detention without charge

 The highest profile provision in the Counter-Terrorism Bill was a measure to allow terrorist suspects to be detained by police in England and Wales for up to 42 days before being charged (formally told what law they were accused of breaking).
 This was a re-run of 90-day terrorist detention without charge debate that occurred in 2006 that was narrowly lost by a vote in Parliament.

 The crunch vote on the issue occurred on 11 June 2008 with a 36 Labour MP rebellion that would have defeated the government had the Democratic Unionist Party block, who normally vote with the Conservative Party, not voted for it.
 Allegations of a political bribe for these votes were denied.

 The day after the vote, the Conservative front bench Home Affairs spokesman, David Davis suddenly resigned from Parliament in protest and won re-election to his seat in by-election in which none of the other main parties stood a candidate.

 On 13 October 2008 this measure was dropped from the Bill by a vote in the House of Lords.

 Rather than reverse this defeat with another difficult vote in the House of Commons, the Government drafted a Counter-Terrorism (Temporary Provisions) Bill that would stand "ready to be introduced if and when the need arises."